-Its sequel, while absolutely revolutionary in 2004, now seems dated and cliched when just about every single other FPS game now contains the level of physics, graphics, vehicles and what-have-you that made it such a hit at the time.
+Its sequel, while absolutely revolutionary in 2004, now seems cliched when just about every single other FPS game now contains the level of physics, graphics, vehicles and what-have-you that made it such a hit at the time.

 Though interestingly, what most if not nearly all shooters didn't really do was crib its design choices as opposed its tech, especially newer shooters which are more content to either rip off Call of Duty, Halo, or if they're feeling rebellious, even older shooters from the Doom/Quake era.
 The way Half-Life 2 handles narrative, pacing, puzzles (physics are old hat now, but physics puzzles are rarely seen in action games of outside of this series) and level design is still rarely seen, making it a unique experience even today, and why a good number of PC gamers consider it to be the best FPS of all time.